-Brett Holverstott is an architect, and published author of the book Randell Mills and the Search for Hydrino Energy.
+Brett Holverstott is published author of the book Randell Mills and the Search for Hydrino Energy.
+He is also an architect in Washington State.

 Sunday I lead a philosophy of science round table discussion with the Seattle Analytic Philosophy Club.
 I really enjoyed the discussion, which could have gone on far longer than the three hour session.